marghe943/kibanaChoroplethMap/README.md

 ```$ ./install.bash path_to_elasticsearch_folder```

 For debugging:

 For es_countries.json you should have Writes:254
 For es_regions.json you should have Writes:3609
 For es_italy_provinces.json you should have Writes:113
 For es_italy_municipalities.json you should have Writes:7998

+6. close Elasticsearch (ctrl + C) and restart it: ```$ path_to_elasticsearch_folder/bin/elasticsearch```
-6. check if the kibana's version written in the package.json file is equal to your kibana's version.
+7. check if the kibana's version written in the package.json file is equal to your kibana's version.
 If not, change it appropriately.
-7. start your kibana (open a new terminal): ```$ path_to_kibana_folder/bin/kibana```
+8. start your kibana (open a new terminal): ```$ path_to_kibana_folder/bin/kibana```
-8. the kibana's optimizations may take a few minutes . . .
+9. the kibana's optimizations may take a few minutes . . .
-9. go to 'Management' -> 'index pattern'
+10. go to 'Management' -> 'index pattern'
-	9.1 click on 'add'
+10.1 click on 'add'
-	9.2 uncheck the 'Index contains time-based events' field
+10.2 uncheck the 'Index contains time-based events' field
-	9.3 write 'world' in place of 'logstash-*'
+10.3 write 'world' in place of 'logstash-*'
-	9.4 click the 'create' button
+10.4 click the 'create' button
-10. repeate point 9 but write 'name_of_the_index_containing_geo_referenced_data' in place of 'logstash-*'
+11. repeate point 9 but write 'name_of_the_index_containing_geo_referenced_data' in place of 'logstash-*'
-11. now you can use the Choropleth Map Visualization
+12. now you can use the Choropleth Map Visualization

 ### Usage